salman-kgp/LendingClubCaseStudy/README.md

 * If the applicant is **likely to repay the loan**, then not approving the loan results in a **loss of business** to the company
 * If the applicant is **not likely to repay the loan**, i.e. he/she is likely to default, then approving the loan may lead to a **financial loss** for the company

 Our goal here is to help this finance company to make good decisions to minimise the risk.
-This can be done by understanding and anlysing the historical data that this financial institution is willing to provide.
+This can be done by understanding and analysing the historical data that this financial institution is willing to provide.

 ## Business Understanding
 The finance compnay has provided historical data which provides various inputs related to loans they have offered including few behavioural attributes of loan applicants.